 It is also key that you always check which cookies and similar technologies are loaded by your website when visitors give consent, and which ones when they decline it.
 This might seem like an open door, but you’d be surprised how many websites have a consent banner that doesn’t do what it is supposed to.

 Finding the perfect content management system that satisfies all website privacy requirements is a futile search.
 As open-source software, WordPress, Joomla and Drupal have a lot in common.
-At the same time, there are a lot of differences, making them ideal for distinct target groups.
+Both allow you to integrate with a variety of plugins and extensions (e.g., accessibility plugins) that enable optimal creative freedom, At the same time, there are a lot of differences, making them ideal for distinct target groups.
 HubSpot’s CMS is a different beast entirely.
 For that reason, this CMS comparison presents no clear winner, but instead outlines the characteristics of the systems, and how to weigh them on the privacy scale.

 The choice is now up to you.
 You need to take a look at the features and capabilities of each CMS and then decide which is most suitable for your particular needs.

 1In case you want to check your cookies manually, you will need to start up a new incognito window and visit your website.
 Open the Developer Tools.
 Depending on your browser this can be done in different ways.
 For Google Chrome go to View > Developer > Developer Tools or CMD + ALT + I on Mac or F12 on Windows.
 On Firefox go to Menu > Developer > Toggle Tools.